HIVE: Evaluating the Human Interpretability of Visual Explanations: Conclusion

 \section{Conclusion}

-In summary, we propose HIVE, a novel human evaluation framework for evaluating interpretability methods for computer vision.
-Our framework is composed of two tasks, the \emph{distinction} and \emph{agreement} tasks, which we use to evaluate four methods: Grad-CAM, BagNet, ProtoPNet, and ProtoTree.
-We also open-source our evaluation framework so future researchers can use it to evaluate their own methods.
+In short, we introduce and open-source HIVE, a novel human evaluation framework for evaluating diverse visual interpretability methods, and use it to evaluate four existing methods: GradCAM, BagNet, ProtoPNet, and ProtoTree.

-There are a few limitations and potential negative impacts of our work: First, we use a relatively small sample size of 50 participants for each study, due to the costs associated with human studies and our desire to evaluate four methods.
-Second, our participants have limited background in machine learning; this is slightly at odds with the ideal scenario of studying how ML practitioners and/or domain experts make decisions about using one method over another (e.g., how would bird experts evaluate interpretable models trained for bird species recognition).
-Third, future applications of our work could misuse our framework (even unintentionally) and design experiments favorable for their method.
-Thus, these studies must be designed and conducted with care and relevant approval (e.g., IRB).
+There are a few limitations of our work: First, we use a relatively small sample size of 50 participants for each study due to our desire to evaluate four methods, some under multiple conditions.
+Second, while HIVE takes a step towards use case driven evaluation, our evaluation setup is still far from real-world uses of interpretability methods.
+An ideal evaluation would be contextually situated and conducted with domain experts and/or end-users of a real-world application (e.g., how would bird experts choose to use one method over another when given multiple interpretability methods for a bird species recognition model).

-Nonetheless, we hope this work facilitates more user studies and encourages the field to take a more human-centered approach in interpretability research, as our evaluation reveal several key insights about the field.
-In particular, we find that users generally believe presented explanations are correct.
+Nonetheless, we believe our work will facilitate more user studies and encourage human-centered interpretability research~\cite{Ehsan2020HCXAI,Ehsan2021HCXAI,Ehsan2022HCXAI,Liao2021HCXAI}, as our human evaluation reveals several key insights about the field.
+In particular, we find that participants generally believe model predictions are correct when given explanations for them.
 Humans are naturally susceptible to confirmation bias; thus, interpretable explanations will likely engender trust from humans, even if they are incorrect.
-Our work underscores the need for \emph{falsifiable} explanations and an evaluation framework that evaluates the desiderata of interpretable methods fairly.
-We hope our framework for human evaluation helps shift the field's objective from focusing on method development to also prioritizing the development of high-quality evaluation metrics.
+Our findings underscore the need for evaluation methods that fairly and rigorously assess the usefulness and effect of explanations.
+We hope our work helps shift the field's objective from focusing on method development to also prioritizing the development of high-quality evaluation methods.

-\smallsec{Positionality statement} All five authors primarily work in the fields of computer vision and machine learning.
-SK, NM, VR, and OR have not previously conducted interpretability research.
-RF has, but we did not evaluate RF's works for impartial comparison of the studied methods.